hkhdair/hkhdair.github.io/_posts/2023-03-27-Azure-Machine-Learning-Tutorial-Series-Part1-Conduct-Experiments-and-Track-Results-with-Azure-ML-and-MLflow.md

 ### Azure Machine Learning Tutorial Series

-### Part 1: Conduct PyTorch Experiments and Track Results with Azure ML and MLflow
+### Part 1: Manage PyTorch Experiments and Track Results with AzureML and MLflow

-Azure Machine Learning (Azure ML) is a cloud-based platform that enables developers and data scientists to build, train, and deploy machine learning models at scale.
+Azure Machine Learning (AzureML) is a cloud-based platform that enables developers and data scientists to build, train, and deploy machine learning models at scale.
 It provides an end-to-end workflow that covers data preparation, model training, deployment, and monitoring, all in one integrated environment.

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.

-When used in conjunction with Azure ML, MLflow allows you to easily manage and track your machine learning experiments, regardless of whether you are working alone or as part of a team.
+When used in conjunction with AzureML, MLflow allows you to easily manage and track your machine learning experiments, regardless of whether you are working alone or as part of a team.
 You can keep track of metrics, parameters, and artifacts associated with each experiment, and use MLflow to reproduce past results and compare different runs.

-In this tutorial, we will provide you with step-by-step guidance on how to use Azure Machine Learning and MLflow to conduct and track a machine learning experiment in PyTorch, specifically training a simple neural network model for MNIST classification.
-By the end of this tutorial, you will have a practical understanding of how to use Azure Machine Learning and MLflow to streamline your machine learning workflow and achieve reproducible results.
+In this tutorial, we will provide you with step-by-step guidance on how to use AzureML and MLflow to conduct and track a machine learning experiment in PyTorch, specifically training a simple neural network model for MNIST classification.
+By the end of this tutorial, you will have a practical understanding of how to use AzureML and MLflow to streamline your machine learning workflow and achieve reproducible results.
 Let's get started!

-If you do not already have an Azure subscription, sign up for a free trial at https://azure.microsoft.com.
+Firstly, if you do not already have an Azure subscription, sign up for a free trial at https://azure.microsoft.com.

-Use Azure CLI to do the following:
+Next, use Azure CLI to do the following:
 <br>
 <small>to install Azure CLI (Windows, Linux, macOS) follow [this link](https://adamtheautomator.com/install-azure-cli/)</small>
 <br>